pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/ratchet.md

 * One or more new public-key algorithm IDs (in a special range) that identify ephemeral cipher suites.
     * Implementations MUST support X25519+HKDF+DR and MAY support X448+HKDF+DR.
 * A new signature subpacket type, "Ephemeral Key", of the Document class, which contains:
-    * A public ephemeral key, as a full Public Subkey packet using the appropriate ephemeral algorithm.
+    * A public ephemeral key, as a full Public Key packet using the appropriate ephemeral algorithm.
-* A new signature subpacket type, "Preferred Ephemeral Ciphers", of the Preference class.
+* A new signature subpacket type, "Preferred Ephemeral Ciphers", of the Direct class.
     * It contains an ordered list of public ephemeral key algorithms.
-    * It is used in (( the subkey binding signature over the key exchange subkey OR the usual self-signature locations )) (?TBC?).
+    * It is used in the same way as any other algorithm preference subpacket.
-* A new signature subpacket type, "Flow Control request", of the Document class.
+* A new signature subpacket type, "Flow Control request", of the Literal Data class.
     * It contains one octet of request type, and one octet of flags (see below).

 We use standard OpenPGP encrypted messages, but: